 How Many Boxes Do You Really Need?08/17/2018By Julie DeLong, A-1 Freeman Moving Group Some folks believe that it's a grand idea to let their fingers do the walking and check "hire mover" off your list in fifteen minutes.
 This is a fun fact.
 That is not the ideal way to choose movers.
 You need to have a real human interaction with your potential mover, since these are the people you are entrusting with moving all your belongings in a secure and timely manner.
 These are several of the basic questions a professional mover will ask on the introductory phone call.
 How many bedrooms?
 Do you have attic storage?
 Garage?
 Basement?
 Do you have lawn equipment?
 Vehicles (for long distance moves)?
 It's a big help if you snap pictures of your rooms and have written down furniture dimensions when you talk with a mover.
-They will need to know how many bedrooms and living spaces are in your residence, and how many levels your house is on.
-You really can't be too meticulous about your rooms, since they are looking at a standard template, and every home is unique.
+They will need to know how many bedrooms and living spaces you have, and how many levels your house is on.
+You really can't be too meticulous about your rooms, since they are looking at a standard template, and every home is one-of-a-kind.
 If your residence contains a living/dining combination (popular in the 60’s and back in the 2000s), do not forget to include the dining room table, china hutch, and how many ever armchairs when you describe your "living room" items.
-Formal dining rooms are increasingly rare nowadays, so lots of movers don't even have that room on their basic list--and if you do not think about it to tell them, think about the overall wet blanket on the ambience of moving day when everybody grasps the truck isn't sizable enough for all those chairs and a table.
+Formal dining rooms are getting rare anymore, so lots of movers don't even have that room on their basic list--and if you don't think about it to tell them, think about the overall wet blanket on the ambience of moving day when everybody grasps the truck isn't sizable enough for all those chairs and a table.
 Knowing the dimensions, and if things can be disassembled, is also a vital part of a precise estimate.
-Sofas are usually between 5 and 7 feet long, some have detachable cushions, and some are sleepers.
+Sofas are usually between 60 and 84 inches long, some have detachable cushions, and some are sleepers.
 A hardwood queen sleeper weighs significantly more than a rattan sofa, so be as exact as you can be with details.
 Some furniture comes apart, so make sure and communicate that to your coordinator so the moving team can bring the right tools to disassemble and put back together.
 By now, you may be pondering why the moving company is asking you all of these questions.
 Well, they are trying to figure up not only how many boxes you will require for all of your “stuff”, but also how much room in the moving truck your belongings will take up.
-Movers will have estimates for boxes based on number of bedrooms and house size, but that is very general, and it assumes that you have thrown out a fair amount of old clothes and preschool art.
-After you have chosen your moving company, and had one or two phone conversations, the mover will schedule an in-home appointment to confirm their numbers are accurate.
-People are frazzled admist a move and do tend to forget things like the gas grill or the lawn mower, because they're not being put in boxes, and this is classic example of out of sight, out of mind.
+Movers will have estimates for box counts based on number of bedrooms and house size, but that's very general, and it assumes that you have thrown out a fair amount of old clothes and preschool art.
+After you've chosen your moving company, and had one or two phone conversations, the mover will schedule an in-home estimate to confirm their numbers are accurate.
+People are frazzled admist a move and do tend to forget things like the gas grill or the jet skis, because they're not being put in boxes, and this is classic example of out of sight, out of mind.
 But, these items will be caught during the in-home estimate.
 Developing a working relationship with your mover is vital for a trouble-free move.
 They don't judge your housekeeping, so contact your local mover, select your appointment date for your estimate and don't stress about the dust bunnies.
 Click here to get started today!